Snowflake-Labs/sfquickstarts/site/sfguides/src/getting_started_with_power_platform_and_snowflake/getting_started_with_power_apps_and_snowflake.md

 author: marzillo-snow
-id: power_platform_snowflake
+id: power_apps_snowflake
-summary: This is a quickstart for using Microsoft Power Platform and Snowflake
+summary: This is a quickstart for using Microsoft Power Platform, Power Apps, Power Automate and Snowflake
 categories: Getting-Started, data-engineering, microsoft, power-apps, power-platform, snowflake
 environments: web
 status: Published
 feedback link: https://github.com/Snowflake-Labs/sfguides/issues
-tags: Getting Started, Data Engineering
+tags: Getting Started, Data Engineering, Microsoft, Power Apps, Power Platform, Power Automate

-# Getting Started with Power Platform and Snowflake
+# Getting Started with Power Apps and Snowflake
 <!-- ------------------------ -->
 ## Overview
 Duration: 10

-### Power Platform
+### Power Apps

 Microsoft Power Apps and Power Automate are part of the Microsoft Power Platform, a suite of tools designed to empower organizations to create custom applications and automate workflows with minimal coding effort.
 Power Apps is a low-code development platform that enables users to build custom web and mobile applications using a drag-and-drop interface and pre-built templates.
 It offers seamless integration with various data sources and other Microsoft services, making it a powerful tool for businesses to create tailored solutions without the need for extensive development resources.